CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-05-Johannessen.md

 layout: post
 date:   2020-05-06
 image: "/conflict_urbanism_sp2020/images/csr_thumbnail.png"
-title:  "mj2960"
+title:  "The Green Dot Effect"
 author: "Martine Johannessen, Dylan Goldweit-Denton"
 ---

 #### The Green Dot Effect: Neighborhood Recovery after Hurricane Katrina

-Martine Johannessen & Dylan Goldweit-Denton
+On January 11th, 2006, the Times-Picayune ran an article that would dramatically alter the trajectory of reconstruction in New Orleans after Hurricane Katrina.

 ![The Green Dot Map](/conflict_urbanism_sp2020/images/sample_image.png)
 *Source: ResearchGate*
-On January 11th, 2006, the Times-Picayune ran an article that would dramatically alter the reconstruction of New Orleans in the wake Hurricane Katrina.

 **4 MONTHS TO DECIDE,** blared the  headline: **“Nagin panel says hardest hit areas must prove viability”** Subtitles read "City's footprint may shrink".
 "Full buyouts for those forced to move."

-Thus, the infamous Green Dot Map entered the local lexicon, and for thousands of displaced New Orleanians, "these headlines and this map represented the graphic manifestation of their worst fears of losing their homes and the right to return to their neighborhoods."
+Thus, the infamous "Green Dot Map" entered the local lexicon, and for thousands of displaced New Orleanians, "this map represented the graphic manifestation of their worst fears of losing their homes and the right to return to their neighborhoods."
 (Lamb 2019)

-The map is now understood as a catalyst for the huge shifting the planning process from entirely top-down approach led by "professional planners" to a bottom-up strategy led by residents in heavily damaged areas, motivated to demonstrate "viability" and save their homes.
+Today, the map is widely regarded as the major catalyst for transforming the post-disaster planning in New Orleans from a top-down technocratic approach led by "professional planners" to a bottom-up community-led approach as residents in heavily damaged areas mobilized to demonstrate "viability" and save their homes.

-To better understand the considerable power of the map in shaping New Orleans recovery, we will look deeper into the map itself, and aim to answer the following questions:
+To better understand the considerable power of the map in shaping the reconstruction of New Orleans, we will explore the forces that created the map, and aim to answer the following questions:
 - Who was responsible for creating it?
 - How did it come to be published in the Times-Picayune?
-- What about the visual rhetoric of the map led residents to see it as a "manifestation of their worst fears?"
+- How did the visual rhetoric of the map lead residents to see it as a "manifestation of their worst fears?"

-Then, we will turn to the implications of the map on New Orleans recovery at a city-wide and neighborhood level.
+Next, we will explore the immediate and lasting implications of the map on New Orleans at a city-wide and neighborhood level.
+We will also use 3 neighborhood case examples to answer the following the questions:
 - What overall demographic changes did New Orleans see in the wake of Katrina?
+How did the Green Dot Map align with these changes
-- How did these vary on a neighborhood level?
+- How did recovery vary between neighborhoods, and what was the impact of the Green Dot Map?
-- How did these

 ![History of Map and the BNOB Committee](/conflict_urbanism_sp2020/images/sample_image.png) *Source: XX*
-While the Green Dot Map initially reached the public via the Times-Picayune, its origins lie before the publication, in the Urban Planning Committee of the Bring New Orleans Back Commission (BNOBC), a group conveyed by the mayor, Ray Nagin, to guide New Orleans' reconstruction.
+While the Green Dot Map initially reached the public via the Times-Picayune, its origins lie before the publication in the Urban Planning Committee of the Bring New Orleans Back Commission (BNOBC), a group convened by the mayor, Ray Nagin, to guide New Orleans' reconstruction.

 An earlier version of the Green Dot Map was created by the BNOBC, a single image in a 69-slide powerpoint presentation titled: “Action Plan for New Orleans: The New American City”.
 The slides supporting the graphic discussed having parks in every neighborhood, incorporated into the city stormwater management system.
 Green dots were drawn in dashed green lines, and though they were labeled "areas for future parkland," they were intended to be approximate locations where parks could be incorporated into the neighborhood, not suggesting that the entire neighborhood be replaced by parkland.
 Next steps were to identify properties that could be part of the system and secure funding for “park restoration.”

-The second map was actually a condensation of several graphics from the aforementioned presentation, created by the Times-Picayune staff and published on the front page.
+The second map that reached the public was created by the Times-Picayune staff, condensed several graphics from the aforementioned presentation into a single map.
 Three of the graphics in the map represent "areas where building is allowed," "building moratorium until neighborhoods prove viability," and "areas to be redeveloped."
 The visual imagery of the map, and its non-descript legend do not make it entirely clear what these areas mean, and some of these areas seemed to hold contradictions (e.g., areas flagged for redevelopment but also needing to prove viability).

-But the most significant visual aspect of the map, and the piece the public responded to most strongly, were the solid green circles labeled "approximate areas to become park and greenspace."
-The dashed green circles of the BNOBC map, intended to be provisional guiding thoughts on future stormwater protection, were suddenly communicated as near-definitive greenspaces that would wipe out entire neighborhoods.
-This is the piece that spurred the neighborhood response.
+But the most significant visual aspect of the map, and the piece the public responded to with the strongest opposition, were the solid green circles labeled "approximate areas to become park and greenspace."
+The dashed green circles of the BNOBC map, intended to be tentative thoughts on future stormwater protection, were suddenly communicated as near-definitive greenspaces that would wipe out entire neighborhoods.
+This is the aspect of the map that spurred the neighborhood response.

-####The Great Footprint Debate
+#### The Great Footprint Debate
 ![Flooding during Katrina](/conflict_urbanism_sp2020/images/sample_image.png)
 *Source: NOLA.com*
 However, while the language of the initial Green Dot map was more provisional than the one published in the Times-Picayune, both maps point to a larger debate that was going on in planning circles in the time, and came to be known as **The Great Footprint Debate**.

 “Should the entire city be restored, the argument went, or should the city “shrink” its “urban footprint,” rebuilding on higher ground and depopulating “far-flung,” heavily damaged neighborhoods so that as “green space” they may “buffer” the urban core from future storms?

-“Greenspacing” had by this time gained favor among environmentally conscious types nationwide… Planners, ecologists, and geographers, including me, lectured on the dangers of “hardening” fluvial deltas with “structural solutions,” such as levees and canals, and the benefits of “softening” the urban periphery with “multiple lines of defense.”
-Tactics in that strategy included a vast “apron” of wetlands integrated with “non-structural” solutions, such as living in “higher density on higher ground” and building on piers “above the grade.”  - Richard Campanella
+“Greenspacing” had by this time gained favor among environmentally conscious types nationwide… Planners, ecologists, and geographers, including me, lectured on the dangers of hardening fluvial deltas with structural solutions, such as levees and canals, and the benefits of softening the urban periphery with multiple lines of defense.
+Tactics in that strategy included a vast apron of wetlands integrated with non-structural solutions, such as living in higher density on higher ground and building on piers above the grade.

+With the city flooded and in need of stronger flood mitigation strategies, greenspacing seemed tempting.
+But what this strategy ignored was how different communities were impacted - that is, who was covered by the green dots?
+And who would be allowed to return to the city?
+Or, as Michael Sorkin eloquently wrote:

-**"The idea of a massive, environmentally driven cordon sanitaire has been dropped as a master of planning policy, but the plan is (and perhaps can only be) mute about who, finally will be able to return."**
+# "The idea of a massive, environmentally driven cordon sanitaire has been dropped as a master of planning policy, but the plan is (and perhaps can only be) mute about who, finally will be able to return."
-                                                    **- Michael Sorkin**

-####Citywide Demographic Changes 2000 to 2010
+#### Citywide Demographic Changes 2000 to 2010
 *Source: 2000, 2010 Census*
 ![Change in Total Population 2000 to 2010](/conflict_urbanism_sp2020/images/sample_image.png)
 Following Hurricane Katrina, New Orleans saw a dramatic decrease of its overall population, from around 483,000 people five years before Katrina in 2000 to 343,000, five years after Katrina in 2010.
 Visualizing this using these shifts in total population using Census data from 2000 and 2010 shows that population decreases occurred across the city, as people were displaced from their homes and did not or could not return.